Asymmetrical-irt/AsymmIRT/README.md

 sample method in CmdStanR.

-Additionally and since computing metrics such as WAIC, DIC and loo can be computationally expensive, the available models for fitting has a ’\_log’ suffix, if the user chooses, for example, ‘1PLPE_log’ instead of ‘1PLPE’ then they can use the methods in the package to compute these metrics.
+Additionally and since computing metrics such as WAIC, DIC and loo can be computationally expensive, the available pool of models for fitting includes versions with a ’\_log’ suffix, if the user chooses, for example, ‘1PLPE_log’ instead of ‘1PLPE’ then they can use the methods in the package to compute these metrics.

 ``` r